ThongLT96/Apartment-Management/README.md

 Here is the directory tree

 	/BACKEND
  	  /src
   	    /Framework.Application
---/Authorization
-----/Accounts
-----/AccountAppService.cs
---/Users
-----/UserAppService.cs
+	      /Authorization
+	        /Accounts
+	          /AccountAppService.cs
+	        /Users
+	          /UserAppService.cs
 	    /Framework.Application.Shared
---/Authorization
-----/Accounts
-----/Dto
-------/ResisterInput.cs
+	      /Authorization
+	        /Accounts
+	          /Dto
+	            /ResisterInput.cs
 	    /Framework.Core
---/Authorization
-----/Users
-------/UserEmailer.cs
-------/UserRegistrationManager.cs
-----/AppAuthorizationProvider.cs
-----/AppPermissions.cs
+	      /Authorization
+	        /Users
+	          /UserEmailer.cs
+	          /UserRegistrationManager.cs
+	        /AppAuthorizationProvider.cs
+	        /AppPermissions.cs
 	    /Framework.Core.Shared
---/Authorization
-----/Users
-------/UserConsts.cs

-My last words:
+	      /Authorization
+	        /Users
+	          /UserConsts.cs

 I have skipped some tiny files similar to the above.
 I also take part in the "Bill" and "Apartment" modules but nothing is worth mentioning.

-It's a pity that my other C# projects are all lost because I did it long ago (from 2016 or 2017).
+It's a pity that my other C# projects including Windows Forms were all lost after I changed my laptop, and those projects had been done long ago (since 2016 or 2017).
 This is the only project that relates to the C# .NET that I can show you, wish you can consider me for the C# Fresher Developer position.

+If you are still confused about my ability, may I ask for a short training period?
+Please give me your response by this email [thonglt96@gmail.com] or through Mr.Thanh as you usually do.

+Thank you for your time and consideration.